krotesq/canem.css/README.md

 # canem.css - A simple classless CSS framework

-You write HTML, we do the rest!
+You write HTML, canem.css does the rest!

 ## Usage